Straight from our Instagram feed

-If you have 14 Days/11Nights in Cuba we think this itinerary form the perfect base from which to tailor your private Cuba tour experience .
+If you have 14 Days/11Nights in Cuba we think this itinerary forms the base from which to structure your perfect Tailor-made Cuba tour experience.
 Please note that we can be 100% flexible with the activities and accommodations included.
 We can tailor the itinerary to focus on your interests and budget.
 To make the very most of all that Cuba has to offer, its best to spend as much time on the Caribbean island as possible.
-Our 14 day private Cuba tour gives you enough time to experience the real, authentic, Cuba without rushing, and includes visits to many of the countries most important and interesting destinations.
+Our 14 day private Cuba tour itinerary gives you enough time to experience the real, authentic, Cuba without rushing, and includes visits to many of the country’s most important and interesting destinations.

-If you don’t speak Spanish that won’t be a problem.
-Your local English speaking guide will be on hand to share their magical country with you.
+Your Private local English (and/or Spanish) speaking guide will be on hand to share their magical country with you.

-We think you’ll love our authentic pick of superior casa particular bed and breakfasts, family-run establishments unique to Cuba.
-There is also the option to upgrade to hotels as well.
+We think you’ll love our choices of authentic, upgraded or superior B&B Style accommodation (Casa’s).
+These are family-run establishments unique to Cuba.
+There is also the option to upgrade to 4-5* hotels as well.

-Where meals are included we aim to showcase the best of Cuban cuisine by frequenting the growing number of privately-owned paladares restaurants.
+Where meals are included we aim to showcase the best of Cuban cuisine by frequenting the growing number of paladares (privately run restaurants).
 Where meals are not included, your guide and our Havana office team will be happy to make recommendations and reservations as required.

 All transport on our 14 day private Cuba tour is via private air-conditioned vehicles and is included between tour destinations, as well as for activities and excursions in your itinerary that require transportation.
 Any extra transport requirements can be organised through your guide and paid for locally in Cuba.